murlis97/portfolio-viz/final_project_mjsharma.md

 ![Unit chart depicting natural and unnatural growth of stock prices](https://github.com/murlis97/portfolio-viz/blob/main/images/Final%20Project%20Sketch_2.jpg "Unit chart depicting natural and unnatural growth of stock prices") -
 (https://drive.google.com/file/d/17s34xEJcU4UeIMdnNrZI-tcrm10lyymP/view?usp=sharing)

+### Medium

+A shorthand story would be the perfect way to cover the following points from the outline using visualizations:
+* Background
+* Regular trader's perspective
+* Comparison of natural and unnatural rise in stock price
+* Effect of stock market bubbles
+* Conclusion

+The visualizations from the sketches above would cover many of the aspects of the story.
+Additional visualizations will be developed while studying the stocks data from the past two months, made available through Merchent Online and Finance APIs.
+Increased variations in stock prices would indicate that the chaos in stock market has increased due the activities of the Reddit forum.
+The expected losses can be charted to assess the morality of the situation.

 _______

 ## Conclusion